kiwidamien/StackedTurtles/content/oauth.md

 token = r.json()['access_token']
 ```

 The header object is telling us how the request is encoded (using `application/x-www-form-urlencoded` is standard for OAuth requests), and passing in the client id and secret.
 This part is transferrable to other applications.
-Spotify also requires we tell it what sort of token we want in the `params`, and generally won't be the same in different applications (you will need to check the documentation for the service you are using to see what, if anything, it requires).
+Spotify also requires we tell it what sort of token we want using the custom `grant_type` in the `params`.
+This generally won't be the same in different applications (you will need to check the documentation for the service you are using to see what, if anything, it requires).

 The request object returns a few more fields:
 ```python